 Africa is composed of 54 countries with varying experiences ranging from thriving urban scenes to sublime landscapes.
 The continent’s seemingly endless wilderness experiences can be especially hard to navigate for the first-time safarigoer.

-With that in mind, AFAR has picked three countries to get them started.
-Experiences include the fenceless savannas of Kenya, where such groups as the Masai own and manage private conservancies; South Africa, with its family-friendly, malaria-free reserves and impressive rewilding projects; and the wildlife-filled rivers of Zambia, known for family-owned camps and walking safaris.
+With that in mind, AFAR has picked four countries to get them started.
+Experiences include the fenceless savannas of Kenya, where such groups as the Maasai own and manage private conservancies; South Africa, with its family-friendly, malaria-free reserves and impressive rewilding projects; the wildlife-filled rivers of Zambia, known for family-owned camps and walking safaris; and Tanzania, home to sprawling, fenceless savannas and Mount Kilimanjaro.

 The Mara fills with visitors in the dry period between June and October, when there’s less green foliage to hide wildlife; in July, hundreds of vehicles line the rivers to watch epic wildebeest herd crossings.
 But a visit outside of high season can be even more rewarding, according to Dennis Pinto, managing director of Nairobi-based Micato Safaris.
 “The lushness of the landscapes throughout Kenya right after the April rains, during the off-peak green season, makes for a photographer’s paradise,” he said.
 “Wildebeest, zebra, and multitudes of other plains game being born make April and May such a wonderfully literal time of renewal—along with the predators looking for easy prey.”